Bedrock-OSS/bedrock-wiki/docs/entities/runtime-identifier.md

 -   Disables entity shadow.
 -   Makes the entity drop a minecart on death.
 -   Prevents the entity from rotating.

 ---

+### minecraft:npc

+-   When in creative mode; punching entity will make it instantly despawn.
+-   When in survival or adventure mode; punching entity causes no damage and no Knockback is applied.
+-   Ignores the `minecraft:health` component in all modes.

+---